 Symptoms of STD in females also vary.
 There are hardly any noticeable symptoms when a person has contracted an STD.
 If STD symptoms in women occur, they will include:

-The type of STD test needed will determine how the sexually transmitted disease is done.
+The type of STD test needed will be determined by the type of sexually transmitted disease a person is infected with.
 If you are testing for an STI such as Gonorrhea, only a urine sample is needed.
 Other STDs such as syphilis or HIV will require a blood sample.
 The sample of blood may be drawn from your finger or body arm.
 Your genitals may also have to be swabbed, and a physical examination may also be necessary to detect certain STDs.
 As you are taking these tests, Wilmington urgent care will ensure that they are conformable and safe.

 Chlamydia is a kind of sexually transmitted disease that is caused by bacteria.
 According to the Centers for Illness Control and Prevention (CDC), this type of STD is the most commonly reported in the United States.
 When someone is infected by this disease, they hardly exhibit any STD symptoms.
 However, if one displays symptoms, they may include:

-It is desirable for a pregnant lady who has contracted chlamydia to pass to her child while delivering.
+It is possible for a pregnant lady who has contracted chlamydia to pass to her child while delivering.

 Taking antibiotics is the best way to treat chlamydia.